LivingLegacyMedia/vowbound/chapter_17.md

 Veylin grabbed Mira's arm and pulled her toward a side door.
 As Mira was led away, Draven's voice followed her.

 "Oh, and Mira?
-When Cassian comes for you—and he will—ask yourself this: Has he been completely honest with you about the coins' capabilities?
-Or has he been keeping secrets because he doesn't trust you enough to share them?"
+When Cassian comes for you—and he will—remember this: He's had the power to restore your brother for weeks.
+He's chosen not to.
+Ask yourself why that is."

 The door closed behind her, and Mira was pushed into a small but comfortable room.
 A bed.
 A washbasin.
 A window—barred, but at least there was light.